chef-boneyard/chef-web-docs-2016/step_manage_server_hosted/step_manage_server_hosted_group_view.rst

 In order to view a specific group in your organization:

 #.
-Log in to the Hosted Chef Management Console and select the appropriate organization if the user is associated to more than one.
+Log in to the **Management Console** and select the appropriate organization if the user is associated to more than one.

 #.
-Click Groups on the main navigation menu.
+Click **Groups** on the main navigation menu.

 #.
 Click the name of the specific group you want to view.